You are not logged in KTH, so we cannot customize the content.

-Computer networks have become an integral part of business and life.
-At the same time, these systems have become extremely complex, often hosting thousands of software applications, databases, operating systems, servers, processes, data, and more.
-Numerous vulnerabilities exist in these complex systems, waiting to be exploited by potential threat actors: determined attackers typically make their way gradually by exploiting several successive vulnerabilities, each time using the obtained information, privilege, or access to progress deeper into the network.
-Examples of worrisome past incidents include power grids being shut down, smart cars being taken over, and financial institutions being hit by server side and denial of service attacks.
+Computer networks have become an integral part of business as well as everyday life.
+At the same time, these systems have become extremely complex, often hosting thousands of software applications, databases, operating systems, servers, processes, and more.
+Numerous vulnerabilities exist in these complex systems, waiting to be exploited by potential threat actors; determined attackers typically make their way gradually by exploiting several successive vulnerabilities, each time using the obtained information, privilege, or access to progress deeper into the network.
+Examples of worrisome past incidents include power grids being shut down, smart cars being taken over, and financial institutions being robbed in cyber space.
 Thus, the ability to assess and improve the cyber-security of computer networks is becoming a priority in most organizations today.

 Ethical hacking is an increasingly popular approach to cyber-security assessment.
-Ethical Hackers are referred to as white-hat hackers and as such, their process is similar to black hats: they analyse systems to find breaches, flaws or backdoors, and if their search is successful, they sometimes try to make their way into the systems’ back end (e.g., DBMSs) and exfiltrate sensitive data.
+Ethical hackers analyze systems to find breaches, flaws or backdoors, and if their search is successful, they sometimes try to make their way into the systems’ back end (e.g., DBMSs) and exfiltrate sensitive data.
 But they differ in their intention and what they do with their findings.
-Black-hat hackers’ end-game is illegitimate: they steal data in order to make money (e.g., by selling the data, or by threatening owners to disclose the stolen data and asking for a ransom), but also for political reasons (hacktivists, state-sponsored hacker groups creating Advanced Persistent Threats).
+Unethical hackers’ end-game is illegitimate: they steal data in order to make money (e.g., by selling the data, or by threatening owners to disclose the stolen data and asking for a ransom), or for political reasons (hacktivists, state-sponsored hacker groups creating Advanced Persistent Threats).
 On the contrary, the ethical hackers’ motivation is to make systems and networks safer.
 They don’t attack networks without permission, they disclose vulnerabilities responsibly, and they don't compromise the confidentiality, integrity or availability of the attacked systems.

 Read more about the course's learning objectives in the course plan.